$B$-jet fragmentation with $B^{\pm} \to J/\psi K^{\pm}$ decays in $\sqrt{s} = 13$ TeV $pp$ collisions at LHCb: Analysis strategy

 \subsection{Event and candidate selection}

 Only events with exactly only one reconstructed PV are used in the analysis to allow for a more precise determination of the jet kinematics.
 The \Bpm mesons are reconstructed using the \decay{\Bpm} {\jpsi \decay{(}{\mup \mun)} \Kpm} decay channel.
 Well-identified pairs of oppositely charged muons, each with transverse momentum $\pt > 500\,\mevc$, originating from a common vertex are combined to form \jpsi candidates.
-The invariant mass of the pair is required to lie within 100 \mevcc of the known \jpsi mass, and the \jpsi candidate must be significantly displaced from the PV.
+The invariant mass of the pair is required to lie within 100 \mevcc of the known \jpsi mass, and the \jpsi candidate must be significantly displaced from the PV such that it is consistent with originating from the decay of a \bquark hadron.
 The \jpsi candidates are combined with a well-identified kaon which must have $\pt>250\mevc$, a good quality track fit, and be displaced from the PV, to form a \Bpm candidate.
 The \Bpm candidates are required to have an invariant mass in the range $5.15 < m_{\mu\mu K} < 5.55\gevcc$.

 Once the $\Bpm$ candidate is reconstructed, it is provided to the jet clustering algorithm (replacing its decay products), along with other final-state particles as determined by a particle flow algorithm~\cite{LHCb-PAPER-2013-058}.
 Jets are reconstructed using \texttt{FastJet 3.4.1} software~\cite{fastjet} with the anti-$k_{t}$ algorithm and a resolution parameter $R=0.5$ (AK5)~\cite{Cacciari:2008gp}.
 The jet axis is determined with the E-scheme, where the four-momentum of the jet is defined as the sum of the four-momentum of its constituents.
 Jets are required to contain a reconstructed \Bpm candidate, and have $2.5 < y_{\rm jet} < 4.0$ to ensure all of the constituents are within the LHCb acceptance.
 The results are reported within the range $ 10 < \ptj < 100$ \gevc in six different bins.